drfleming0227/Redfish-Tools/README.md

     ```
 1. [Download and install Python](https://www.python.org/downloads/ "https://www.python.org/downloads/") on the machine from which you will run the tools.

-Complete these additional steps to install the **Redfish doc generator only**:
+Complete these additional steps to install the **Redfish doc generator** only:

 1. Install the following software, which is required for HTML output: